KidneyOS/KidneyOS/BUILDING.md

 ## With Nix

 If you have a version of the [Nix](https://nixos.org) package manager with [flake support](https://nixos.org/manual/nix/unstable/command-ref/new-cli/nix3-flake.html) installed, you can run `nix develop ./nix#` from the root of the repository to build and enter a environment with all dependencies present.
-If you want to avoid downloading a few extra tools that aren't essential for building the project (but are useful for testing and debugging), you can run `nix develop ./nix#build` instead.
+(Depending on your version of Nix and how it's configured, you might also need to add the flags `--extra-experimental-features flakes --extra-experimental-features nix-command` right after `nix` in your command.)
+If you want to avoid downloading a few extra tools that aren't essential for building the project (but are useful for testing and debugging), you can run `nix develop ./nix#build` instead (the same applies here about the extra flags).
 Once the environment has been created, run `make build run-qemu` to build the project and boot the ISO with QEMU.

 ## With Docker